WWII Aircraft Markings

 Getting the markings right is one of the most satisfying parts of building a WWII aircraft model — and one of the easiest to get wrong.
 The USAAF used an evolving system of unit identification markings throughout the war, and the details varied by air force, command, theater, and time period.

 A B-17 in the 8th Air Force carried a tail letter identifying its bomb group, a fuselage code identifying its squadron, and an individual aircraft letter.
 A P-47 in the 9th Air Force used squadron codes on the fuselage and often distinctive cowling colors.
+A B-24 in the 15th Air Force displayed geometric wing symbols and bold tail color schemes unique to the Mediterranean theater.
 Understanding these systems lets you build a model that represents a specific aircraft from a specific unit at a specific point in the war.

 Ready to Build One?